-Below are some of the most common printer problems and better yet, some tips for resolution.
+Below are six of the most common printer problems and better yet, some tips for resolution.

 1. Paper Jams

 A paper jam is the most common copy machine error encountered.
-The reasons for occurrence vary from the wrong paper size to plain old improper paper loading.
+The reasons for occurrence vary from the wrong paper size to improper paper loading.
 These issues cause copiers to pull paper through incorrectly, resulting in a jam.
 The resulting delay can cause employees to show up late to meetings or miss sensitive deadlines.
 Fixing these types of issues requires someone manually removing the jammed paper and reloading the proper paper size or correcting the paper alignment.
-There's also the issue of paper dust.
-While it might sound like something out of a fairy tale, paper dust is real and has a tendency to clog machines and cause paper jams.
-The best way to avoid paper dust is to periodically wipe the feed tires clean and vacuum away dust built up inside the copier.
+There's also the issue of paper dust, which has a tendency to clog machines and cause paper jams.
+The best way to avoid paper dust is to periodically wipe the feed tires clean, and vacuum away dust built up inside the copier.

 2. Lines on Paper

-When you copy a piece of paper with simple text or images and your finished copy contains streaks, lines or other deformities, there's an issue with the copier.
+When you copy a document with simple text or images and your finished copy contains streaks, lines or other deformities, there's an issue with the copier.
 There are multiple reasons this issue can occur, so finding a solution can require a bit of photocopier troubleshooting.

 Potential sources for this copy machine problem include: